disentcorp/dateroll/README.md

 |2|`15-Feb-2022`|`15-Mar-2022`|`28d`|`full`|
 |3|`15-Mar-2022`|`15-Apr-2022`|`31d`|`full`|

-- `per` for Period numbers starting with 1
+- `per` for Duration numbers starting with 1
 - `bgn` for the start (beginning) date of the period
 - `end` for the start date of the period
 - `dur` for the duration of the period (in days)